Actor-Critic Physics-informed Neural Lyapunov Control: Introduction

 \subsubsection{Our Contribution}

-In this paper, we propose an algorithmic framework for learning a neural network control policy and a neural network Lyapunov function for actuation-constrained nonlinear systems.
-Our starting point is to use a physics-informed loss function based on Zubov's Partial Differential Equation (PDE), the solution of which (the Zubov function) characterizes the true DoA.
-The framework follows an actor-critic pattern where we switch between learning a Zubov function and improving the control policy by minimizing its time derivative.
-By minimizing the PDE residual, the Our numerical experiments on several stabilization tasks show that our approach can enlarge the DoA significantly compared to the state-of-the-art approaches.
-The source code is available at \url{https://github.com/bstars/ZubovControl}
+In this paper, we propose an algorithmic framework for co-learning a neural network control policy and a neural network Lyapunov function for actuation-constrained nonlinear systems.
+Our starting point is to use a physics-informed loss function based on Zubov's Partial Differential Equation (PDE), the solution of which characterizes the ground domain of attraction (DoA) for a given control policy.
+Our framework then follows an actor-critic pattern where we alternate between learning a Zubov function, by minimizing the PDE residual, and improving the control policy, by minimizing its Lie derivative akin to Sontag's formula \cite{sontag2013mathematical}.
+To improve the efficiency of the method, we provide an implementation that essentially runs the actor and critic updates in parallel.
+Finally, we propose a novel method based on the softmax function to enforce polytopic actuation constraints without any projection layer.
+Our numerical experiments on several stabilization tasks show that our approach can enlarge the DoA significantly compared to state-of-the-art techniques.
+The source code is available at \url{https://github.com/bstars/ZubovControl}.